ansible/workshops/exercises/ansible_engine/3-variables/README.md

     state: started
     enabled: yes
 ```
 Let's also add in a task that will output the URLs for our various webserver instances so that we can see the changes that we made.
-For this we will use the debug module.
-The debug model simple outputs messages to the stdout and log so that we can investigate information during the execution of a playbook.
+For this we will use the `debug` module.
+The `debug` module simply writes messages to the stdout and log so that we can investigate information during the execution of a playbook.

 ```yml
 - name: Output the target web pages for testing our results